yfa2nw/retina-edge-detection/README.md

 Usually, I would contain some problem sets for practice but I'm swarmed with other work.
 Maybe I'll update this project in the future to have it contain some problems.

+There's a Jupyter Notebook file in this project as well.
+I used that as my thought process to streamline the calculations of cell activity.
+The code is... not updated when I debugged in the JavaScript version later, but it's a nice template if anyone is interested.
+I would most likely use this file to expand the calculations to include color perception, if I have time.

 Also, as mentioned in the webpage itself, this GitHub project is actually a side project I decided to dive into.
 It is designed to be a supplementary material for Project MEEP - pre-Medical Electronic Education Platform - a website dedicated to create high-quality, accessible, practice-heavy education materials for aspiring medical students.

 As of 2025, the website is still heavily under construction (the bugs keep coming), but do visit! it's https://yfmeep.com